How Asking Open-Ended Questions Can Help Increase Adoptions

 - How are your current pets?
 Do you need help introducing them to a newly adopted pet?

-Those who attended the 2014 Animal Care EXPO may remember the Mythbusters session on adoptions where commonly used, close-ended adoption application questions when answered honestly, inadvertently ruled out leaders of the animal welfare field as potential adopters.
-If you missed it, we highly recommend watching the recorded version here.
-There are many resources available to help facilitate open adoptions, be sure to check out this ASPCApro blog post for sample questions, forms and tips and Petsmart Charities’ Report on Adoption Forum II which details best practices to boost adoptions and improve outcomes.
+There are many resources available to help facilitate open adoptions, be sure to check out HSUS’s Adopters Welcome, Maddie’s Fund’s Removing Barriers to Adoption learning track, and Petsmart Charities’ Report on Adoption Forum II which details best practices to boost adoptions and improve outcomes.
 Keeping communications with potential adopters friendly, open and focused on great match making can not only help find those great homes, but also help build a good relationship with your supporters.